Lenox Hill Hospital/Manhattan Eye, Ear, and Throat Institute - Outpatient Center for Mental Health

 Intervention training experiences commonly offered:

-- Individual Psychotherapy-- externs typically carry 8 individual psychotherapy cases, 4-5 adults and 3-4 children/adolescents
+Individual Psychotherapy-- externs typically carry 8 individual psychotherapy cases, 4-5 adults and 3-4 children/adolescents.
+Externs may have the opportunity to work with a young person with first-episode psychosis under supervision of the Early Treatment Team.

-- Group Therapy -- externs usually co-lead various groups, including groups for adolescent girls, boys with ADHD, Adult DBT, CBT for depression and anxiety, and process groups.
-Externs have the opportunity to develop their own groups according to their interests and in collaboration with supervising staff, psychology interns and medical residents
+Group Therapy -- externs usually co-lead various groups, including groups for adolescent girls, boys with ADHD, Adult DBT, CBT for depression and anxiety, and process groups, including a process group for individuals with severe psychiatric disorders.
+Externs have the opportunity to develop their own groups according to their interests and in collaboration with supervising staff, psychology interns and medical residents.

 Expected number of cases seen at any one time:6-8